-Kalidon Beach is situated in the heart of Kokkari village and just a few steps away from the famous pristine beaches of Kokkari, Lemonakia and Tsamadou.
+Kalidon Beach is situated in the heart of Kokkari village and just a few steps away from the beach of Kokkari and near to the famous pristine beaches Lemonakia and Tsamadou.

-Samos port is just a 10km distance from the hotel, while the airport is located 25km away.
+Samos port is just a 10km distance from the hotel, while the airport is located 23km away.

 The picturesque village of Kokkari is located in the northern coast of Samos island, 10km away from the city of Samos.
 Kokkari was built in the beginning of the 19th century as a seaport of the village of Mytilinii.
 According to the Samian scholar Epaminondas Stamatiadis its name was derived from the onion bulb “kokkari” which was extensively cultivated in the region.
 It has a permanent population of around 1.000 inhabitants.